 “Look here!
 For I am Beatrice, I am!
 How were you able to ascend the mountain?
 Did you not know that man is happy here?”

-Eventually Beatrice too will receive the epithet “dolce” (sweet), although never in the superlative, as in “Virgilio dolcissimo patre” (Virgilio most sweet father [Purg.
+Eventually Beatrice too will receive the epithet “dolce” (sweet), although never in the superlative, as has Virgilio in this very passage: “Virgilio dolcissimo patre” (Virgilio most sweet father [Purg.
 30.50]).
-But right away the codes that compose her are startlingly mixed.
-Beatrice is simultaneously all the following: the object of Dante’s intense and passionate love, in “d’antico amor sentì la gran potenza” (I felt the mighty power of old love [Purg.
-30.39]); an admiral encouraging his men on the ship he commands, in the simile that begins in Purgatorio 30.58; regal and disdainful, in verses 70-72; and a stern mother, in the simile of verse 79.
-(Virgilio has been compared to a mother too, as recently as verse 44 in this very canto, but he was always a tender and kindly mother.)
+Right away the codes that compose her are startlingly mixed.
+Beatrice is simultaneously all the following: the object of Dante’s intense and passionate love, as in “d’antico amor sentì la gran potenza” (I felt the mighty power of old love [Purg.
+30.39]); an admiral encouraging his men on the ship he commands, in the simile that begins in Purgatorio 30.58; regal and disdainful, in verses 70-72; and a stern mother, in the simile of verse 79 , who displays harsh pity.
+Virgilio has been compared to a mother too, as recently as verse 44 in this very canto, but he was always a tender and kindly mother.

-The rest of Purgatorio 30 and a good part of Purgatorio 31 are taken up with Beatrice’s reproof of Dante for his past straying from the path of devotion to her.
-Her rebuke is the climax of the Augustinian message of the Purgatorio: keep your desire focused on the eternal (primary) good and do not be di-verted by the transient goods, the false earthly goods, no matter how seductive, how captivating (seductive and captivating as in the dolce sirena who seduced Ulysses from his path in the dream of Purgatorio 19).
+The rest of Purgatorio 30 and a good part of Purgatorio 31 are taken up with Beatrice’s reproof of Dante.
+For what does she reprove him?
+She reprimands him for his past lack of constancy, his past straying, his past errancy.
+Her rebuke is the climax of the Augustinian message of the Purgatorio: keep your desire focused on the eternal (primary) good and do not be di-verted or de-viated — turned off the path — by transient goods, in other words by false earthly goods.
+Do not be turned by them, no matter how seductive or how captivating they may be.
+For indeed the false earthly goods may be as seductive and captivating and ultimately false as the dolce sirena who seduced Ulysses from his path in the dream of Purgatorio 19.

-The idea that Beatrice articulates is formulated in a question by her as follows: once you had lost the most beautiful of mortal beings that was ever available for you to love, one moreover that led you only toward the path of righteousness, why were you distracted by any subsequent and lesser mortal objects of desire?
+The cornerstone of Beatrice’s rebuke is formulated in a question that she poses to Dante, which we can paraphrase as follows: once you had lost the most beautiful of mortal beings, a being moreover that led you only toward the path of righteousness, why were you distracted by any subsequent and lesser mortal objects of desire?
+In a nutshell: if you had the best, why would you subsequently be seduced by less than the best?

 Alcun tempo il sostenni col mio volto: mostrando li occhi giovanetti a lui, meco il menava in dritta parte vòlto.
 Sì tosto come in su la soglia fui di mia seconda etade e mutai vita, questi si tolse a me, e diessi altrui.
 Quando di carne a spirto era salita e bellezza e virtù cresciuta m’era, fu’ io a lui men cara e men gradita; e volse i passi suoi per via non vera, imagini di ben seguendo false, che nulla promession rendono intera.
 (Purg.
 30.121-32)